Lymphoma - Non-Hodgkin - Childhood: Diagnosis

 • Cytogenetic analysis.
 A pathologist may examine the tumor sample removed during biopsy to see if the pairs of chromosomes (strings of DNA that contain genes) in the tumor sample have abnormalities.
 This helps the doctor identify the subtype of NHL and plan treatment.

 • Flow cytometry and immunocytochemistry.
 These tests help the doctor determine the subtype of NHL.
 In a flow cytometry test, cells from the lymph nodes, bone marrow, or blood are removed and treated with a fluorescent, dye-equipped antibody that attaches to DNA.
 The cells are then passed in front of a laser beam, which allows a special computer to measure their DNA level.
-Higher amounts of DNA than normal may indicate cancer.
+Higher-than-normal amounts of DNA may indicate cancer.
 During an immunocytochemistry test, cells are tested with specific antibodies and stains to determine the subtype of NHL.

 Imaging tests